 Me, I'm taking a cue from the men when it comes to breakfast.

-One of the great luxuries of my life, one of the great pleasures, is sitting down most weekend mornings to a carefully crafted breakfast.
+One of the great luxuries of my life, one of the great pleasures, is sitting down many weekday and most weekend mornings to a carefully crafted breakfast.
 The creative cook uses the same ingredients week-in and week-out: eggs, vegetables (lots of vegetables!), fresh salsa, tortillas, a little cheese and fresh herbs, bacon or sausage, some times bacon "and" sausage!
-But the breakfasts are never the same –except always good, always beautiful – and rarely repeatable.
+But the breakfasts are never the same – except always good, always beautiful – and rarely repeatable.

-So I've given up cooking breakfast on the weekends, happy to act as sous chef, emptying the dishwasher and setting the table.
+So I've given up cooking breakfast, happy to act as sous chef, emptying the dishwasher and setting the table.
 Nice, eh?!

 But some times, truth be told, I miss cooking breakfast.
 My solution?
 Breakfast for supper!